juancumbeq/platzi-react-fundamentals/README.md

 <br>
 <br>

 ## [ICONS WITH DYNAMICS COLORS]()

-In the previous class we created an object whose properties are the SVG components, but now this properties will contain a function that will receive a paremeter called color.
-With this color we will change the SVG color by using the `fill` attribute.
+In the previous class, we created an object where the properties were SVG components.
+Now, these properties will contain a function that receives a parameter called color.
+This color will be used to change the SVG color by using the `fill` attribute.

 ```javascript
 import { ReactComponent as CheckSVG } from '../resources/check.svg';